Hackerjedi666/CybersecNotes/examNotes/hpc/answers.md

 ### 1. Data Distribution and Load Balancing

-**Graph Partitioning**: Effectively partitioning the graph across distributed memory systems is challenging.
+1) **Graph Partitioning**: Effectively partitioning the graph across distributed memory systems is challenging.
 Poor partitioning can lead to unbalanced workloads and increased communication overhead.
-**Dynamic Load Balancing**: As BFS progresses, the number of nodes to explore can vary dramatically, leading to load imbalance.
+2) **Dynamic Load Balancing**: As BFS progresses, the number of nodes to explore can vary dramatically, leading to load imbalance.
 Dynamically balancing this load across distributed systems is complex.

 ### 2. Communication Overhead

-**Synchronization**: BFS requires a level of synchronization at each level of traversal, which can be costly in terms of communication, especially when the graph is distributed across multiple nodes.
+1) **Synchronization**: BFS requires a level of synchronization at each level of traversal, which can be costly in terms of communication, especially when the graph is distributed across multiple nodes.
-**Data Exchange**: Nodes need to frequently exchange information about newly discovered vertices.
+2) **Data Exchange**: Nodes need to frequently exchange information about newly discovered vertices.
 This can result in significant communication overhead, particularly for graphs with irregular structures.

 ### 3. Scalability

-**Handling Large Graphs**: As the size of the graph increases, the memory and computational requirements also increase.
+1) **Handling Large Graphs**: As the size of the graph increases, the memory and computational requirements also increase.
 Scalability becomes a challenge, especially for very large graphs.
-**Network Bandwidth**: The bandwidth of the network connecting the distributed systems can become a bottleneck, limiting the scalability of the parallel BFS algorithm.
+2) **Network Bandwidth**: The bandwidth of the network connecting the distributed systems can become a bottleneck, limiting the scalability of the parallel BFS algorithm.

 ### 4. Memory Constraints

-**Limited Local Memory**: Each node in a distributed system has limited memory.
+1) **Limited Local Memory**: Each node in a distributed system has limited memory.
 Storing large graphs and the necessary auxiliary data structures for BFS can be challenging.
-**Data Locality**: Optimizing data locality to reduce the frequency and volume of data transfers between nodes is difficult but essential for performance.
+2) **Data Locality**: Optimizing data locality to reduce the frequency and volume of data transfers between nodes is difficult but essential for performance.

 ### 5. Algorithmic Challenges

 **Frontier Expansion**: BFS involves a frontier that expands rapidly in each step.
 Managing this efficiently in a distributed environment, where each expansion might require inter-node communication, is complex.
-**Termination Detection**: Determining when the BFS algorithm has completed in a distributed system requires careful coordination among all nodes.

 ### Real-World Examples

-**Social Network Analysis**: Analyzing large social networks with BFS to find shortest paths or connections.
+1) **Social Network Analysis**: Analyzing large social networks with BFS to find shortest paths or connections.
 The sheer size of these networks makes distributed BFS essential but challenging.
-**Web Crawling**: BFS is used in web crawling to traverse the web graph.
+2) **Web Crawling**: BFS is used in web crawling to traverse the web graph.
 The distributed nature of the web and the scale of the web graph present significant challenges for parallel BFS.

 -------------------------